-Chapter 1, "Paul, an apostle of Jesus Christ, by the commandment of God our Savior and the Lord Jesus Christ, our hope..."
-The term "apostle" means "ambassador."
-We'll talk about the apostolic office later, but the term refers to a man "sent as a representative."
+Chapter 1:1, Timothy 1:1 "Paul, an apostle of Jesus Christ, by the commandment of God our Savior and the Lord Jesus Christ, our hope..."
+The term 1:1 "apostle" applies to an "ambassador."
+We'll talk about the apostolic office later, but the word means "to send as a representative."
 And this colored all Paul was, and did, and said.

-He was always conscious that he represented realities bigger than himself.
-He stood for God, His Lord Jesus, the Gospel, the Church, God's grace...
+Paul was always conscious, as we should be, that he represented realities bigger than himself.
+He stood for God, His Son, the Gospel, the Church, God's grace...

-He writes "to Timothy, a true son in the faith..."
+He writes 1:2 "to Timothy, a true son in the faith..."

-It reminds me of Billy, the pastor's 6-year-old son.
-At church, Billy would always introduce himself as "Billy Allen, Pastor Allen's son."
+It reminds me of Billy, the pastor's 6 year-old son.
+At church Billy would always introduce himself as "Billy Allen, Pastor Allen's son."
 One night his mom suggested he drop the "Pastor Allen's son" - be his own man - introduce himself as just "Billy Allen."

 The next Sunday a visitor asked Billy his name.
 Following his mom's advice, he replied, "I'm Billy Allen."
 The man replied, "Billy Allen, oh, you must be Pastor Allen's son."
 Billy answered, "Well, dad says so, but my mom isn't so sure."
 Well, unlike Pastor Allen's wife, Paul had no qualms about advertising the father-son relationship he had with this young man, Timothy.

-According to Acts 16, Timothy's natural father was not a believer in Jesus.
-And though his mother, Eunice, and his grandma, Lois, were Christians and godly examples... a mom's influence only goes so far...
+According to Acts 16 Timothy's natural father was not a believer in Jesus.
+And though his mother, Eunice, and his grandma, Lois, were Christians, and godly examples, a mom's influence only goes so far...